aiide-esports/aiide.esports.github.io/index.md

 ### Short Research Papers

 Research papers will be reviewed based on relevance to the esports community, and how well claims are supported by evidence.
-After acceptance, they may optionally enter an extended review process with detailed reviews, and be lengthened up to 6 pages.

 ### Short Practitioner Papers